salesforce/bazel-eclipse/docs/dev/dev_guide.md

 We have an [architecture](architecture.md) document.
 It provides a high level explanation of the implementation of the feature.

-### Three Build Systems, One Happy World
+### One Build Systems, One Happy World

-We maintain three independent build systems for the feature - Bazel, Eclipse SDK (JDT), and Eclipse SDK (Ant).
+We do not use Bazel for building the Bazel Eclipse Feature.
+We use Eclipse PDE and the Maven Tycho extension.
-You will need all of them.
+You will spend most of your time in Eclipse PDE and rarely use Maven.
+Maven Tycho is mostly used as part of CI.

-[This document](threebuilds.md) explains this in more detail.
+[This document](thebuild.md) explains this in more detail.

 ### Installing your Toolchain